publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s636.md

             (A)

-             The Administration is empowered to make loans either directly or in cooperation with banks or other financial institutions through agreements to participate on an immediate or deferred (guaranteed) basis to small business concerns eligible for assistance under subsection (j)(10) of this section and [section 637(a) of this title][/us/usc/t15/s637/a].
+             The Administration is empowered to make loans either directly or in cooperation with banks or other financial institutions through agreements to participate on an immediate or deferred (guaranteed) basis to small business concerns eligible for assistance under subsection (j)(10) and [section 637(a) of this title][/us/usc/t15/s637/a].
 Such assistance may be provided only if the Administration determines that—

                 (i) the type and amount of such assistance requested by such concern is not otherwise available on reasonable terms from other sources;